Mind (charity): 2000s

+2010s

+In the early-to-mid 2010s, Matt Wilkinson, a British radio presenter, hosted interview podcasts with guests who described their mental health experiences and issues related to those experiences.

-Stephen Fry succeeded Melvyn Bragg in 2011 as President of Mind.
+In 2011, Stephen Fry succeeded Melvyn Bragg as President of Mind.

 Campaigns

 In addition to its other activities, Mind campaigns for the rights of people who have experience of mental distress.
 Mind's current campaigns include: